AtfastrSlushyMaker/cloud-weather-app/README.md

 # Cloud Weather App 🌤️

+> **Learning Project**: A hands-on educational journey through modern web development, containerization, and cloud technologies.

 A modern weather application built with Flask (Python) backend and Angular (TypeScript) frontend, containerized with Docker.
-This project demonstrates full-stack development with cloud-ready architecture.
+This project demonstrates full-stack development with cloud-ready architecture and serves as a comprehensive learning experience for modern web technologies.

 ## 🚀 Features